till-s/tic-nic/README.md

-# Tic-NIC -- A PTP-capable USB Ethernet Adapter with Hardware I/O
+# Tic-Nic -- A PTP-Capable USB Ethernet Adapter with Hardware I/O

 While there is certainly no lack of cheap USB-ethernet adapters and most modern laptops and networking cards feature PTP-capable